David Fjäll

 Carl Johan Dawid "David" Fjäll is a Swedish television presenter and sports journalist working for SVT.

-Born in the Ethiopian Empire, modern-day Eritrea (just days before Haile Selassie was deposed by the Derg), Fjäll was to adopted to Sweden when he was four months old and grew up in Sigtuna.
+Born in Eritrea, at the time of the Ethiopian Empire (just days before Haile Selassie was deposed by the Derg), Fjäll was adopted to Sweden when he was four months old and grew up in Sigtuna.
 He started his career at King, an advertising agency in London.
 He began his television career at channel MediTV and later Fan TV.
 He significantly raised his profile in 2006 with football fans as the presenter for web-TV programs Eurotalk and Matchpuls at svenskafans.com.

 He was recruited to SVT for the 2007–08 hockey season, as the show host for the Euro Hockey Tour coverage.
 Since then he has been show host of Tre Kronor Live, a show focusing on the Sweden men's national ice hockey team and a Monday night football magazine for the same channel.
 He has also worked for Norwegian channel NRK as an Ice hockey commentator during the 2010 Olympic Games.
 Outside of football and ice hockey, he has worked as a reporter covering cross-country skiing competition Vasaloppet in 2009.